chaitanya1812/strato-app/README.md

 Fetch Users data from a Golang API and display in Frontend React App.

 ## how to run
 - Make sure docker daemon is up and running.
-Run the following command to build and start the application.
+Run the following command (from project root) to build and start the application.

     `docker compose up --build`